dbt-labs/docs.getdbt.com/website/blog/2024-06-12-putting-your-dag-on-the-internet.md

 ```

-Then we can simply use the new external_access_integrations configuration parameter to sue our network rule within a Python model (called external_access_sample.py):
+Then we can simply use the new external_access_integrations configuration parameter to use our network rule within a Python model (called external_access_sample.py):

 ```